TFAGaming/TFA-Utilities/README.md

         channels: string[]
     },
     moderation: {
-        // The role IDs to protect other staff members whenever a staff tries to ban them.
+        // The role IDs to protect other staff members whenever a staff tries to punish them.
         protectedRoles: string[]
     },
     automod: {